qyaner/tp/docs/team/qyaner.md

         critical information from the model.
 If other add commands do not work, `add-appointment` would not work either.
         It was difficult trying to retrieve the correct information and also checking for appointment clashes.
       * `delete-appointment`
-        * Deletes an appointment from ToothTracker permanently.
+        * What it does: Deletes an appointment from ToothTracker permanently.
 This is done using a unique appointment id.
+        * Justification: This is a crucial feature as it allows user to delete incorrect or irrelevant appointment details.
       * `filter-appointment`
         * What it does: Filters appointment by dentist id or patient id.
         * Justification: This command provides user with a more convenient way to view appointments.
 Instead of scrolling down a long list of appointments, user can just filter to view the appointment with the specific dentist or patient easily.
+      * `list-appointment`
+        * What it does: Allows user to list all appointments and their details saved in ToothTracker
+        * Justification: This is important as user needs to be able to view all appointments details to keep track of the clinic's records.

 * **Documentation**:
     * User Guide:
-        * Added documentation for appointment features
+        * Added documentation for appointment features and commands
     * Developer Guide:
-        * Added documentation for appointment features
+        * Added documentation for appointment features under "Implementation" section
+          * Added `add-appointment` activity and sequence diagrams.
+          * Added `filter-appointment` activity and sequence diagrams.
+          * Added `delete-appointment` activity and sequence diagrams.
+        * Added use cases for all appointment features

 * **Team-based Tasks**:
     * to be added soon

-* **Review/mentoring contributions**:
+* **Community**:
-    * to be added soon

-* **Beyond the project team**:
-    * to be added soon
+    * Reported bugs and suggestions for other teams in the class ([Link to repo](https://github.com/qyaner/ped)